-After the above SDK has been installed, you will need to restart your Octopus service before the changes will take effect.
+After the above SDK has been installed, you need to restart your Octopus service for the changes to take effect.

 Step 1: Create a Service Fabric cluster

-Create a Service Fabric cluster (either in Azure, on-prem or in other clouds).
+Create a Service Fabric cluster (either in Azure, on-premises, or in other clouds).
 Octopus needs an existing Service Fabric cluster to connect to in order to deploy your application package.